indranil143/Real-or-AI-Generated-Face-Detection/README.md

 This section details an earlier project exploring a custom-built Convolutional Neural Network (CNN) for the same real vs. AI-generated face classification task.
 This serves as a comparison to the more advanced transfer learning approach with Xception.
 The implementation for this approach is found in the notebook `Real vs. AI-Generated Face Classification model.ipynb`.

-## Approach
+### Approach

-The project's core is a custom Convolutional Neural Network architecture designed for binary image classification.
+This project's core is a custom Convolutional Neural Network architecture designed for binary image classification.

-## 🏗️ Model
+### Model

 The model utilizes a standard CNN architecture for efficient feature extraction and classification of real and AI-generated faces.